 # LINE Front-end Framework (LIFF)

-LINE Front-end Framework (LIFF) is a web app platform provided by LINE.
+LINE Front-end Framework (LIFF) is a web app platform provided by LY Corporation.
 A web app that runs on this platform is called a LIFF app.

 The LIFF app lets you get LINE user IDs and other information from the LINE Platform.
 The LIFF application can use these to provide functions that utilize user information or send messages on behalf of the user.